20 Woven Fabric Defects with Pictures

 - Thick and thin place.

-All the above woven fabric faults have explained in the following:
+All the above woven fabrics faults have explained in the following:

 1. Bad or defective selvedge:

-Bad selvedge in woven fabric due to the faulty weaving.
+Bad selvedge in woven fabrics due to the faulty weaving.
 Here, warp ends being set too far apart for the thickness of the yarn or in finished fabric.

 2. Broken ends or warp:

-A defect in the woven fabric caused by a warp yarn that was broken during weaving or finishing.
+A defect in the woven fabrics caused by a warp yarn that was broken during weaving or finishing.

 3. Broken picks or weft: